 - What other capabilities are critical to achieving growth targets?

-Key gaps can then be developed together with a prioritized list of possible approaches to build required capabilities.
+Key gaps can then be identified with a prioritized list of approaches to build required capabilities.

 Sometimes, the growth strategy effort highlights a gap between the future revenue aspirations and the revenue trajectory available in the core business.
-In such a case, the growth strategy must include considering the extension of the core business into new areas—new end markets, new geographies, new product lines and/or new channels.
+In such a case, the growth strategy may well include extending the core business into new areas—end markets, geographies, products/services and/or new channels.

 - Draft initial requirements and capabilities list for growth strategy, including key capability gaps relative to the current organization